andrewten45/personal-project-1/snippets/numRandom/README.txt

-Random Number Generator by Andrew T
+Random Number Generator by andrewten45

 - Generates an array of random numbers
 - Minimal syntax